elastic/elastic-charts/packages/charts/src/chart_types/xy_chart/renderer/canvas/animations/README.md

 # Animation in charts

-This directory contains shared logic for implementing animations throught charts canvas render methods.
+This directory contains shared logic for implementing animations throughout charts canvas render methods.

 ## Animating a value